nazarov-petr/fantastic-console/README.md

 A powerful libery for beautiful console.log() output.
 The idea behind it to always know what and where is being console.loged.
+Works both in browser and Node.js console

 ## Install
 `npm install fantastic-console`